Guidance

 • where the investor subscribes to any combination of cash ISA, stocks and shares ISA, innovative finance ISA, and Lifetime ISA with them, the amount subscribed does not exceed the overall subscription limit

-For non-flexible ISAs the subscription limits apply only to the amount subscribed, and the amount subscribed is not reduced if an investor makes a subsequent withdrawal.
-An investor who has not subscribed up to the limit in any year cannot carry forward the difference and add it to the subscription limit for the next year.
+For all ISA types, an investor who has not subscribed up to the limit in any year cannot carry forward the difference and add it to the subscription limit for the next year.

 Cash subscriptions

-Investors can subscribe cash to each type of ISA.
-They must subscribe with their own cash, and this includes payment by cheque, direct debit, charge card, credit card, telegraphic transfer and standing order.
 Cash subscriptions from third parties can be accepted without question unless the ISA manager holds information that shows that the cash does not belong to the investor.

 The ISA regulations allow investors to subscribe by lump sum, or by regular or irregular periodic payment, provided the subscription limits are not exceeded.
 The ISA manager may impose conditions, such as a minimum lump sum subscription.
-Further information is available in relation to payments to life insurance policies.
+More information is available in relation to payments to life insurance policies.

 Date of subscription